levibostian/Trent/README.md

 ## Contribute

 Trent is open for pull requests.
 Check out the [list of issues](https://github.com/levibostian/trent/issues) for tasks I am planning on working on.
 Check them out if you wish to contribute in that way.

+At this time, Trent is a random collection of random tasks that I have found a use case for while working with CI servers.
+I see Trent being more of a core system that can run a series of plugins for you.
+I want to think of it as "The [Danger](https://danger.systems/) of creating scripts for CI servers" (aka: a convenience tool to help you write scripts quickly and painless with less bugs).

 **Want to add features to Trent?** Before you decide to take a bunch of time and add functionality to the library, please, [create an issue](https://github.com/levibostian/trent/issues/new) stating what you wish to add.
 This might save you some time in case your purpose does not fit well in the use cases of Trent.